jchris/sofa/README.md

 ## Install CouchApp

 Installing the Ruby Gem should be pretty quick if you're already setup with Ruby and RubyGems.
-If you don't already have a Ruby development environment (OSX comes with Ruby, on Debian system, look for `ruby-dev`) there's work on a Python version of the CouchApp script.
+If you don't already have a Ruby development environment (OSX comes with Ruby, on Debian-like systems, look for `ruby-dev`) there's work on a Python version of the CouchApp script.

     sudo gem install couchapp